yasarsid/offscreenCanvasRender/README.md

 # Canvas Rendering Performance Demo

+_Last Updated: April 2025_

 ## Overview
 This project demonstrates the performance differences between rendering on the main thread versus using Web Workers with OffscreenCanvas.
 It creates a grid-like spreadsheet UI with text in each cell, similar to Excel, and provides options to compare rendering methods.

 ## Features

 - **Dynamic Canvas Creation**: Adjust the number of canvas elements (minimum 6) to test scaling performance.
+- **Configurable Worker Pool**: Change the number of Web Workers (1-16) to optimize for different hardware.
 - **Main Thread Rendering**: Render grids directly on the main thread.
 - **Web Worker Rendering**: Render using Web Workers with OffscreenCanvas to avoid blocking the main thread.
 - **Performance Metrics**: Display render times for both synchronous and worker-based approaches.
-- **Worker Pooling**: Limit the number of workers (4) and cycle rendering through them for optimal resource usage.
+- **Worker Pooling**: Configure the number of workers and cycle rendering through them for optimal resource usage.

+## Recent Updates

+- **Worker Count Synchronization**: When updating worker count, canvas count is automatically synchronized
+- **Code Optimizations**: Improved memory management and worker lifecycle handling
+- **Updated Browser Compatibility**: Verified support with latest browser versions as of April 2025

 ## Project Structure